 Sure, there is the enormous Tiergarten park, the nice Treptower Park at the Spree riverbank, Volkspark Friedrichshain and other famous ones.
 But there is only one spot like Körnerpark.
-It is a little refuge in the partially loud and dirty Neukölln borough.
+It is a little refuge in the partially hectic and dirty Neukölln borough.

 Berlin’s Körnerpark has water features, including fountains, neatly trimmed paths between its lawns, little statues and a colorful flower garden.
 It seems like a château park, also because of the former orangery on its western end.
 All of this makes Körnerpark a special place.

 This applies even more because of its position.
 Since the park is located five to seven meters (16 to 23 feet) below the street level, hardly any street noise will be audible down there.
 So, why on Earth would anyone dig a huge hole for a park?
 Because it used to be a gravel pit, meaning the hole was already there when it was converted to a park.

 The former owner, Franz Körner, gave the gravel pit to the town of Rixdorf, which used to be located here, as a present in 1910.
 He told them he wanted a park which carried his name.
 This is how it happened.
 In 1916, the conversion was completed.
 Now there was a park designed in a neo-baroque style.

 Because the park is on a lower level than the streets and apartment buildings around it, it has retaining walls on three sides.
 Stepping on the very well-kept lawns is forbidden, but many Berliners mostly ignore the big signs.
 Some individuals even leave all of their trash right there on the grass.